aplsimple/tkcc/README.md

 6. The *-moveall* (0 by defauls) and *-tonemoves* (1 by default) options are added.

+7. The *-geometry* option is added, in two forms: +X+Y (coordinates) or pointer+x+y (shift from the mouse pointer).

-7. The chooser is themed now.
+8. The chooser is themed now.

-8. A stand-alone Tk color chooser *tkclr.tcl* is available.
+9. A stand-alone Tk color chooser *tkclr.tcl* is available.

-9. A *aloupe* package may be called to pick a color from the screen loupe.
+10. A *aloupe* package may be called to pick a color from the screen loupe.

-10. A reverse color is shown in the color display.
+11. A reverse color is shown in the color display.
 After clicking the display, a new color is displayed.

 To use *clrpick.tcl*, copy it into the Tk directory (replacing the old version).